gvwilson/thirdbit/src/fiction/bear/index.md

 She just had time to think that she would finally find out what it was like to fly when a big, hairy hand fastened onto her collar.
 "Don't let go!"
 Mope shouted in her ear.
-The orangutan grabbed the stairs with his other hand and both his feet.
+The chimpanzee grabbed the stairs with his other hand and both his feet.
 "Whatever you do, *don't let go!*"

 Something fluttered over them like a bird, then crashed to the ground in the middle of the parade courtyard.
 "There goes someone's laundry!"
 Mope shouted.
-"And look—there's Sergeant Dambu!"
+"And look—there's Sergeant Inambu!"

 Noxy turned her head, scraping her cheek against the railing post.
-Up above the exit from the alley, she could see that Sergeant Dambu had somehow climbed onto the roof of the middle wing of the garrison house.
+Up above the exit from the alley, she could see that Sergeant Inambu had somehow climbed onto the roof of the middle wing of the garrison house.
 As Noxy watched, the sergeant stood up and raised her arms.